 Paying off your debt will make managing your finances so much more simple, as you will have less debt to stress about.
 Whether you have student loan debt or credit card debt, I’m sure it will clear up a lot of mental space.

-In this way, you will be able to focus on the long term finances you have and it will simplify your budget significantly.
+In this way, you will be able to focus on your long-term finances, and it will significantly simplify your budget.

 13. Pay Expenses Automatically

 I want to give you something that can be done within 20 minutes.
-Automate your payments and get rid of the reminder that you will have to pay your bills every week/month/quarter/year.
+Automate your payments and eliminate the reminder that you will have to pay your bills every week/month/quarter/year.

 What you can do is the following: